alexdukhno/littleglyphs/README.md

 Also, this approach could be generalized to gauge performance of image classifiers against each other and uncover their issues and points of failure.
-For instance, there is an issue with convolutional neural networks for image classification [being translationally-invariant](https://medium.com/ai%C2%B3-theory-practice-business/understanding-hintons-capsule-networks-part-i-intuition-b4b559d1159b), resulting in high similarity metric for images with parts swapped around.
+For instance, there is an issue with convolutional neural networks for image classification [being translationally-invariant](https://medium.com/ai%C2%B3-theory-practice-business/understanding-hintons-capsule-networks-part-i-intuition-b4b559d1159b), resulting in high similarity metric for images with some of the parts swapped around.

 Also, figuring stuff out is fun.